Black and white wedding ceremony photo inside an ornate church with guests seated in wooden pews as couple stands at altar.

 Being a wedding photographer is also about people management skills too, getting the best out of folk when they don't know it...

-Having a second photographer gives you more options, while I would be away photographing the formal groups and the Bride & Groom the 2nd photographer would be with your guests taking candids and couples photos and you get more photos from a different perspective too.
-I also don't use associate photographers to stand in for me or outsource bookings either, barring breaking a leg ... you book me you get me.
+Having a second photographer gives you more options, I utilise my 2nd differently from others instead of being with me during the formal photos, when I am away photographing the formal groups and the Bride & Groom the 2nd photographer would be with your guests taking candids, couples and family group photos too and you'l also get photos from a different perspective too throughout the day.

 A note on Videographers...

-Its also important to match up your photographer & videographer with matching styles not just the aesthetics of the final product but the style on how they actually go about capturing your day too.
+Its also important to match up your photographer & videographer with matching styles, not just the aesthetics of the final product but the style on how they actually go about capturing your day too.

 To round off your wedding day ...